 (b) The fuel consumption values shall be increased by the ratio of the increased CO2 value divided by the calculated CO2 value.

 This shall not compensate for technical elements that would effectively require a vehicle to be excluded from the interpolation family.

+For Level 1B

+The individual fuel efficiency value determined in paragraph 3.2.3.2.5. of this annex may be increased by the original equipment manufacturer (OEM).
+In such cases:

+(a) The fuel efficiency phase values shall be increased by the ratio of the increased fuel efficiency value divided by the calculated fuel efficiency value;

+This shall not compensate for technical elements that would effectively require a vehicle to be excluded from the interpolation family.

 3.2.4.
-Fuel consumption and CO2 calculations for individual vehicles in a road load matrix family
+Fuel consumption , fuel efficiency and CO2 calculations for individual vehicles in a road load matrix family

-The CO2 emissions and the fuel consumption for each individual vehicle in the road load matrix family shall be calculated according to the interpolation method described in paragraphs 3.2.3.2.3. to 3.2.3.2.5. inclusive of this annex.
+The CO2 emissions and the fuel efficiency/fuel consumption for each individual vehicle in the road load matrix family shall be calculated according to the interpolation method described in paragraphs 3.2.3.2.3. to 3.2.3.2.5. inclusive of this annex.
 Where applicable, references to vehicle L and/or H shall be replaced by references to vehicle LM and/or HM respectively.

 3.2.4.1.
-Determination of fuel consumption and CO2 emissions of vehicles LM and HM
+Determination of fuel consumption, fuel efficiency and CO2 emissions of vehicles LM and HM